The Vogel Laboratory: Intracellular Cargo Transport in Congenital Intestinal Diseases

 Collaborations

-Saskia Wortmann, Paediatrics, University Hospital Salzburg, AT
+Saskia Wortmann, Paediatrics, University Hospital Salzburg, Austria

 Funding

-ÖNB Anniversary Fund 18019, TWF Grant 0404/2386, ÖGKJ research grant
+ÖNB Anniversary Fund 18019, TWF Grant 0404/2386, FWF Grant P35805B, ÖGKJ research grant, ESPGHAN research grant, Takeda Pharmaceuticals, Ipsen Pharma, Mirum Pharmaceuticals

 Contact